rewonc/pastalog/README.md

 Go to localhost:8120 and view your logs updating in real time.

+#### Using the Torch wrapper (Lua)

+Use the Torch interface, available here:  https://github.com/Kaixhin/torch-pastalog.
+Thanks to Kaixhin for putting it together.

 #### Using a POST request

 See more details in the [POST endpoint section](#post-endpoint)